SophiaJZ/Data-analysis-and-visualization-with-Power-BI/README.md

-Data analysis and visualization with Power BI report and Dashboard (#.pbix files only accessible with Microsoft Power BI)
+Data analysis and visualization with Power BI report and Dashboard (open acccess for .ppt and .pdf only, for #.pbix files only accessible with Microsoft Power BI)